Starbucks Corporation: A Cash Cow With Significant Growth Potential

 Source: Technavio Report On The Global Coffee Shops Market, March 2020; Seamist Capital Presentation, April 2020

 Limited Competitive Landscape.
 SBUX is one of its kind coffee company that has roughly 31,000 stores across over 80 countries.
 Considering the scope and size of the firm, it has no real competitors.
 The away from home coffee industry is highly fragmented with small coffee stores and a few corporations that are localized to certain regions of the world.
-SBUX’s first mover advantage, resources, and scope protect it from current players and the threat of new entrants.
+SBUX's first mover advantage, resources, and scope protect it from current players and the threat of new entrants.
 In that respect, MCD and DNKN with their similar scope and resources could have provided strong competition for SBUX.
 However, they have been unable to damage SBUX.
-MCD and DNKN couldn’t shrug off their image and respective competencies as the “world’s fast food leader” and “foremost provider of doughnuts”.
-For them it is about selling coffee.
+MCD and DNKN couldn't shrug off their image and respective competencies as the "world's fast food leader" and "foremost provider of doughnuts".
+For them, it is about selling coffee.
 For SBUX, it is about providing customers a specialty coffee experience that is consistent with that experienced in cafes around Milan.
-With respect to competition from Luckin Coffee (NYSE:LK) in China, it is noteworthy that SBUX has modeled itself as a third place, away from the home and office, for customers, whereas LK is more of a quick pick up and delivery type of coffee store.
+With respect to competition from Luckin Coffee (NASDAQGS:LK) in China, it is noteworthy that SBUX has modeled itself as a third place, away from the home and office, for customers, whereas LK is more of a quick pick up and delivery type of coffee store.
 Moreover, given that LK has been exposed in a fraud involving inflation of $310 million in revenues, its future remains unpredictable.
 In addition, statistical data demonstrates that 50% of independent coffee shops close within five years of launch.
 Given market dynamics, it appears unlikely that SBUX will have material challengers any time soon.

 SBUX Has The Resources And Scope To Deal With Challenges.
 Given that SBUX generates billions of dollars in free cash flows every year with the wherewithal to secure further funding through debt and equity issues, it has the resources, and given its significant global footprint, the scope to turnaround from almost any untoward business downturns it might experience.
-In that regards, it noteworthy that SBUX evidenced substantial challenges during the 2008 recession.
-Over the period, Starbucks’ former Chief Executive Officer (CEO) returned to lead the firm and took the necessary steps to turnaround the business.
-Given SBUX’s scope and resources, it has the necessary framework and time horizon to implement strategies that are likely to return the firm to profitability in case the business flounders.
+In that regard, it noteworthy that SBUX evidenced substantial challenges during the 2008 recession.
+Over the period, Starbucks' former Chief Executive Officer (CEO) returned to lead the firm and took the necessary steps to turnaround the business.
+Given SBUX's scope and resources, it has the necessary framework and time horizon to implement strategies that are likely to return the firm to profitability in case the business flounders.

 Risks

 QSR Chain With Significant Presence Might Launch Cafes At Scale.
-In case some Quick Service Restaurant (QSR) chain with scale decides to enter the specialty coffee shop market, it might damage SBUX’s premier position in the industry.
+In case some Quick Service Restaurant (NYSE:QSR) chain with scale decides to enter the specialty coffee shop market, it might damage SBUX's premier position in the industry.
 Although, given that MCD and DNKN tried and failed, the odds would be against the challenger.

 SBUX Mismanages Due To Substantial Size.
 Given that SBUX has over 31,000 stores and is still rapidly opening new stores, the potential risk of mismanagement is always present.
-However, the company has the resources and scale to turnaround from any mis-steps.
+However, the company has the resources and scale to turnaround from any missteps.

-Covid-19 Might Turn Into A More Extended Issue.
-We are modeling Covid-19 as a near term issue.
-However, if the Coronavirus outbreak lingers longer term, our Buy Thesis would be impacted significantly.
-Given that the outbreaks associated with the Severe Acute Respiratory Syndrome (SARS) and H1N1 viruses that share genomic similarities with the Covid-19 virus were short term in duration, it is highly likely that the Coronavirus infection will be a distant memory before the end of the year.
+COVID-19 Might Turn Into A More Extended Issue.
+We are modeling COVID-19 as a near term issue.
+However, if the coronavirus outbreak lingers longer term, our Buy Thesis would be impacted significantly.
+Given that the outbreaks associated with the Severe Acute Respiratory Syndrome (SARS) and H1N1 viruses that share genomic similarities with the COVID-19 virus were short term in duration, it is highly likely that the coronavirus infection will be a distant memory before the end of the year.

 One Year Price Target

 We utilized Discounted Cash Flow (DCF) analysis including a perpetual growth based terminal value, to arrive at a 1-year Price Target of $106/share for SBUX.
 We assume a normalized 5-year revenue growth rate of 10%, (vs. FQ12020 revenue growth rate of ~7% and an annual revenue growth rate of ~7.2% in FY2019).
 In addition, we derive our net income for 5 years using a net profit margin of 14.4% (vs. ~12.5% in F1Q2020 and ~13.6% in FY2019).
-Based on our analysis of SBUX’s historic financial reports, we model straight line capital expenditure as 7.6% of revenue/year, normalized changes in working capital of 1.4% of revenue/year, and straight lined depreciation as 5% of revenue/year.
+Based on our analysis of SBUX's historic financial reports, we model straight-line capital expenditure as 7.6% of revenue/year, normalized changes in working capital of 1.4% of revenue/year, and straight-line depreciation as 5% of revenue/year.
 Furthermore, we deploy a perpetual growth rate of 4% and a cost of capital of 7% to reach our terminal value and present value of free cash flow figures.
 We utilize the current outstanding share count of 1,191 million to arrive at our Price Target.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.